 No round up of budget ski destinations would be complete without a mention of Eastern Europe – land of the cheap and cheerful.
 Slovenia’s Kranjska Gora is a prime example and perfect for beginners and families wanting compact convenient slopes.
 While the resort may boast a World Cup slalom black run, this is not a destination for anyone wanting challenging terrain.
 Instead, you’ll find a pretty village and gentle tree-lined slopes.

 Search accommodation Kranska Gora and book online >

 Finding the best low cost ski deals

-To get the best price for a skiing holiday to many of these resorts, contact the tour operators.
-If you prefer to travel independently, check for special deals available through the ski resorts tourist offices as they often have great deals for accommodation, lift passes and even ski hire especially in the low season or use the links above and below to search accommodation and book online.
+To get the best price for a skiing holiday to many of these resorts, search for ski deals offer by tour operators.
+If you prefer to travel independently, check for special deals available through the ski resorts tourist offices as they often have great deals for accommodation, lift passes and even ski hire especially in the low season or use the links above to search accommodation and book online.